shtsoft/rspl/examples/hics.md

 The intention of the example is to demonstrate rspl's applicability in demand-driven[^1] programming.

-[^1]: Look at [Codata in Action](https://www.microsoft.com/en-us/research/uploads/prod/2020/01/CoDataInAction.pdf) for some more explanation on that term.

 Now that we have said what we are going to implement and why let us explain our techniques before presenting the code applying those techniques.
 To this end we split the following discussion in two parts.